jrr6/Caffeinator/README.md

 #### Caffeinator is a simple menu-bar app that provides a visual interface for the `caffeinate` command-line tool.

-Caffeinator does not use CocoaPods, Carthage, or any other dependency manager, and has no dependencies.
-View [Releases](https://www.github.com/aaplmath/Caffeinator/releases) to download a build of the latest (semi) stable release, or manually build the application in Xcode.
+## Download

+To download a prebuilt version of the latest stable release of Caffeinator, visit [Releases](https://www.github.com/aaplmath/Caffeinator/releases).

+## Building

+Caffeinator is built upon the [CaffeineKit](https://github.com/aaplmath/CaffeineKit) framework using the [Carthage](https://github.com/Carthage/Carthage) dependency manager.
+To build Caffeinator from source, clone this repository and run `carthage bootstrap --platform macOS --cache-builds` in the cloned directory.
+After doing so, open, build, and run the project in Xcode.

 ## FAQ